n303p4/sailor-fox/README.md

    It also cleans the message for forwarding to the backend (e.g. removing the prefix)
 4. The frontend sends an HTTP POST request to the backend containing the aforementioned JSON object.
-5. The backend receives and processes the request, then sends back a response containing a JSON array of messages.
+5. The backend receives and processes the request, then sends back a response containing a JSON array of actions.
-6. The frontend receives the response and sends the message(s) in chat.
+6. The frontend receives the response and handles each action.

 ## Autostarting with systemd